Sebidev/Server_LCD-Display/README.md

 Order both, solder them together, firmware for the microcontroller and the program for the computer/server and a circuit diagram can all be found here in the repository.
 Python 3 for computer/server program and VSCode with PlatformIO you need them to be able to build the firmware for the microcontroller.
+The Python program only works on Linux not on Windows or MacOS.

 ### The way to start
 ```